Liberation Army of South Vietnam: Developments

 The LASV initially confined its operations to rural areas due to Ngô Đình Diệm's tough crackdown on Communist sympathizers.
 However, the number of soldiers still went up to 64,000 in 1963.
 As the result, regiments were established.
-Since 1964, North Vietnam started providing soldiers for the LASV by voluntary mans.
+From 1964, North Vietnam started providing soldiers for the LASV through volunteers.
 The number of the LASV soldiers reached over 290,000 in December 1974, including 90,000 from the South.

 The South Vietnamese and United States forces outnumbered the PAVN by at least 7 to 1 until 1965; even after 1965 the coalition forces still outnumbered the PAVN by 3 to 1.

 The LASV also included urban fighting forces, especially in Saigon.
 These forces had mission of carrying out cover attacks against South Vietnam and American forces and its allies in urban areas, especially in Saigon.
 The urban special force in Saigon is famous in the 1968 Tet offensive.

-Units of the Vietnam People's Army and the South Vietnamese Liberation Army in South Vietnam in April 1975: